MSW and Yard Waste from Apple Maggot Quarantine areas are subject to WSDA and Douglas County regulations. Click here for more information.

 If you have questions or need more information, please e-mail us at email@example.com.

-The Greater Wenatchee Regional Landfill uses a geo-synthetic clay liner (GCL) plus a high-density polyethylene (HDPE) liner, built to strict engineering standards.
-Our double-liner system protects the environment by ensuring that waste is contained and isolated from soil and groundwater.
-All construction is monitored and documented by independent third-party engineering firms and subject to review and approval by the Chelan-Douglas Health District and the Washington Department of Ecology.
+The Greater Wenatchee Regional Landfill uses a geo-synthetic clay liner plus a high-density polyethylene liner, built to strict engineering standards.
+Our doubleliner system protects the environment by ensuring waste is contained and isolated from soil and groundwater.
+All construction is monitored and documented by independent third-party engineering firms and subject to review and approval by the Chelan-Douglas Health District and the Washington State Department of Ecology.

-Groundwater is monitored by eight monitoring wells – one upgradient and seven downgradient.
+Groundwater is monitored at eight monitoring wells - one upgradient and seven downgradient.
 Monitoring results are submitted to the Chelan-Douglas Health District and the Washington State Department of Ecology.

 Landfill Gas Management